 The music faculty plays a vibrant part in the life at Helena Romanes School.
-Music in KS3 is compulsory and thereafter students can opt to take GCSE music.
-We have six instrumental teachers who teach a variety of instruments ranging from strings, woodwind, brass and percussion.
+Music in KS3 is compulsory and thereafter students can opt to take GCSE and A Level music.
+We have a number of visiting instrumental teachers who teach a variety of instruments ranging from strings, woodwind, brass and percussion.
 If your child wishes to learn a musical instrument, please see the letter below for more information or contact the school office.

 As well as the extra-curricular musical activities, performance is also a key element within the subject.
 Every year there is an evening summer, Christmas and Easter concert as well as lunch-time concerts at the end of each half-term.
 At the start of each year a Battle of the Bands competition is staged, and we regularly join with the Drama and Dance Departments in producing a Musical and Performing Arts Showcase.
 Music students form the band for this performing arts showcase through a live performance.

 Finally, there are organised music educational trips in order to enhance the students’ learning

 |Mr Charalambous||Head of Faculty / Strings|

 |Mr Oakley||Piano / Woodwind|

 |Mr Stewart||Music Technician / Drums|